mihali/hydrocycler/README.md

 ## Method

 H-bonds can be determined from the cartesian coordinates of a cluster by measuring O-O distances between nearest neighbors and then taking H-O-O angles.
 A quick algorithm to perform a nearest neighbor search is by KDtree.
 The information of the H-bonds are held in a data structure called a "trio", which consists of the cartesian coordinates of the two oxygens, and the one hydrogen in the donor and acceptor roles.
-A reversal of a cycle can easily be performed because these coordinates have been precomputed.
+A reversal of a cycle can easily be performed because the coordinates after swapping have been precomputed.

 <img width="400" alt="Screen Shot 2022-03-31 at 10 59 07 AM" src="https://user-images.githubusercontent.com/10854556/161396405-5fb370f5-307f-4430-8e63-5c5a25d56633.png">